AEO Strategy Part 2: Platform Strategy and Running Experiments

 4. Run Experiments

-Ethan mentions that most AEO "best practices" are often wrong, incomplete, or not reproducible.
+Here’s something Ethan is direct about: most AEO “best practices” circulating right now are wrong, incomplete, or not reproducible.

 A good strategy is one that’s testable and reproducible.

-1. Define the question set: You can use the 100–200 questions you collected in the Question Research phase.
+1. Define your question set: Use the 100-200 questions from your Question Research phase as your test pool.

-2. Split them into control and test groups: Assuming we have 200 questions, use 100 questions for the control group and keep the other 100 for the test group.
-The control group is the group you do not touch.
-The test group is the group you apply your strategies to.
+2. Split into control and test groups: With 200 questions, assign 100 to control (untouched) and 100 to the test group.
+The control group is your baseline.

-3. Sub-split the test group by strategy: Further split the test group by strategy to isolate the impact on results.
-For example, you might assign 25 questions to Reddit optimization, 25 to help center expansion, 25 to YouTube video creation, and 25 to affiliate or review mentions.
-Make sure that each subgroup receives one primary optimization.
+3. Sub-split the test group by strategy: Divide the test group so each subgroup gets one primary optimization.
+For example: 25 questions for Reddit comments, 25 for help center expansion, 25 for YouTube content, 25 for affiliate or review mentions.